homebridge/homebridge-syno-spk/README.md

-# Synology Package for Homebridge Docker.
+# Synology Package for Homebridge Docker

 This third-party Synology Package simplifies the process of running [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge) on DSM 6.1.4 or later.